Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 - Comments are shown beneath their respecive review.
 - Logged in user can choose to edit reviews they have posted.
 - Logged in users have the options to delete any comments they have made.
+- Logged in users can edit their posts, upon clicking the edit button the review is updated.
 - User comment form looks good and submits correctly.
-- Non logged in users are asked to log in to post a review or comment
+- Non logged in users are asked to log in to post a review or comment.

+### Toasts
+- Shows when user is logged in.
+- Shows when user signs up telling them to validate email.
+- Shows when user logs out.
+- Shows upon adding of product to bag.
+- Shows when purchase is finished, informs that user will recive and email.
+- Shows for admin when editing a product.
+- Shows for admin when product is deleted.
+- Shows for admin when product is added.
+- Shows when reivew is added.
+- Shows when comment is added.
+- Shows when review is edited
+- Shows when review is deleted.
+- Shows when comment is deleted.

 ## Bugs
 ### General